-The school principal is an administrator and a leader.
+The school Principal is an administrator and a leader.
 For any school to achieve its objectives, good quality leadership cannot be over-emphasized.
-It is noted that truancy, consuming problems of cult and general indiscipline among the students has assumed frightening proportion in Secondary Schools in Akwa Ibom State.
-Several explanations for this problem has been deduced by some observers.
-Some say that it is caused by the cumulative actions of government which has tended to undermine education and teaching profession, others tend to believe that it is the ineffectiveness of Secondary School administrators that may be the real cause of the problem.
-The effectiveness of a school is largely dependent upon the type of leadership or administration predicated by the personal factors of secondary school principals in Akwa Ibom State.
-The researcher wishes to find out if there are (factors, variables/correlates) which could account for administrative effectiveness of secondary school principal in Akwa Ibom State such as gender and age.
+It is noted that truancy, consuming problems of cult and general indiscipline among the students have assumed frightening proportions in Secondary Schools in Akwa Ibom State.
+Several explanations for this problem have been deduced by some observers.
+Some say it is caused by the cumulative actions of government which have tended to undermine education and the teaching profession.
+Others tend to believe that it is the ineffectiveness of Secondary School administrators that may be the real cause of the problem.
+The effectiveness of a school is largely dependent upon the type of leadership or administration predicated by the personal factors of secondary school Principals in Akwa Ibom State.
+The researcher wishes to find out if there are (factors, variables/correlates) which could account for administrative effectiveness of secondary school Principals in Akwa Ibom State, such as gender and age.